LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 This value adjusts the master frequency reference oscillators.
 This is a 8 bit number, and hence has a range from 0 to 255.
 To lower the frequency, decrease this value, to increase the frequency , increase this value.

 Note.
-There are seperate reference oscillators for VHF and UHF.
+There are separate reference oscillators for VHF and UHF.
 Therefore the frequency should be adjusted twice.
 Once with a VHF calibration point and once with a UHF one.
 The calibration point used for each band is unimportant and the frequency calibration only needs to be done once on each band.

 #### Factory Cal<!-- linebreak -->
 This value allows the calibration to be restored to the factory defaults.
 This will normally show "No"